conda-forge/conda-smithy/README.md

 3. **Register the feedstock with CI services:**
 `conda smithy register-ci --organization conda-forge --feedstock_directory ./foo-feedstock`.
 This requires tokens for the CI services.
 You can give the name of a user instead of organization with `--user github_user_name`.
-By default this command requires an Anaconda/Binstar token to be available in `~/.conda-smithy/anaconda.token`, or as BINSTAR_TOKEN in the environment.
+By default, this command requires an Anaconda/Binstar token to be available in `~/.conda-smithy/anaconda.token`, or as BINSTAR_TOKEN in the environment.
 This can be opted out of by specifying `--without-anaconda-token`, as such execpted package uploads will not be attempted.
-     * For Azure, you will have to create a service connection with the same name as your github user or org `https://dev.azure.com/YOUR_ORG/feedstock-builds/_settings/adminservices`
+     * For Azure, you will have to create a service connection with the same name as your GitHub user or org `https://dev.azure.com/YOUR_ORG/feedstock-builds/_settings/adminservices`
      * For Azure builds, you will have to export the environment variable `AZURE_ORG_OR_USER` to point to your Azure org
      * If this is your first build on Azure, make sure to add [Library Variable Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#share-variables-across-pipelines) containing your BINSTAR_TOKEN for automated anaconda uploads.